 This is done by shifting -k s steps until the resulting variable -shifted_k is between 4 and 7.
 The variable shifted_m is obtained by shifting m s steps.
 Whereas previously, k could be as large as -816, the variable shifted_k is now between -7 and -4.
 It can therefore be written on the binary form 1ab and can be calculated as a two-bit multiplication followed by an addition: ab * abs(dNLIR) + dNLIR<<3.
 Thus the first multiplication has gone down from 9x8 bits to 2x8 bits.
 (The second factor dNLIR is 8 bits and not 11 since the output is always zero for dNLIR values larger than 227.)

-Also, previously m could be as large as 2136, but now the maximum number is 486.
-Since this is also equal to the largest output of the max() operation, the input to the second multiplication goes down from 12 bits to 9 bits.
-Thus for the intra case the second multiplication goes down from 12x11 bits to 9x11 bits.
+Also, previously m could be as large as 2136, but now the maximum number is 972.
+Since this is also equal to the largest output of the max() operation, the input to the second multiplication goes down from 12 bits to 10 bits.
+Thus for the intra case the second multiplication goes down from 12x11 bits to 10x11 bits.

+The shifted value shifted_k and the shift value s are obtained from a look-up table which is of the same size as a previous table needed to calculate k.
+The multiplication per block that was previously needed, is therefore also avoided.

 Test Results